Article updated on March 7, 2025

 • Positions

-• Player tendencies, based on where certain opponents are seated relative to you
+• Player tendencies, based on where particular opponents are seated relative to you